Note: This is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Hubble Protocol pays a lot of attention to stablecoins.
-They ping our radar more than anything else, and the stablecoin gossip mill is always grinding away.
+They ping the protocol's radar more than anything else, and the stablecoin gossip mill is always grinding away.

 The discourse around stablecoin regulations and the current trends among these dollar-pegged crypto tokens are constantly in flux.

-In this article, we'll share some of the most pertinent words of mouth on stablecoins that's drifted our way through the media grapevine–and by media, we're counting the normie news, the crypto press, and Crypto Twitter.
+This article will share some of the most pertinent words of mouth on stablecoins that have drifted Hubble's way through the media grapevine–and by media, this article will be including the normie news, the crypto press, and Crypto Twitter.